Talley's export quality seafood, meat, dairy and vegetable products.

 Each container shipment is now more profitable.
 With fish oil sold by weight, revenue is maximised with each shipment and earnings are realised sooner.

-Being portable and trade approved, Talley's are also using C-Jacks to weigh container loads of tuna, fish meal and other export fish products.
+Being portable and trade approved, Talley's also use C-Jacks to weigh container loads of tuna, fish meal and other export fish products.
 These weights are used for transacting cargo by weight and for SOLAS VGM compliance.
 This saves Talley’s at least $20 per container in weighbridge fees.
 It also reduces the time and distance travelled by Talley’s trucks, by not having to visit a weighbridge en-route to port.

 All up, a tangible return on a simple investment!